okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app/main/index.md

 ### Configure the SDK

-You need the following values from the Okta Application and the Admin Console that you worked with in the [Create an Okta application](#create-an-okta-application) section:
+You need the following values from the Okta app that you created in the [Create an Okta app integration](#create-an-okta-app-integration) section:

 * **Client ID** &mdash; find it in the applications list or on the **General** tab of your app integration.
 * **Okta Domain** &mdash; you can find the Okta Domain in the Admin Console's global header in the upper-right corner of the page.
 Click the section that displays your email and company name.
 A drop-down box appears and displays general org information including the full Okta domain (for example, subdomain.okta.com).